cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     )
     ```

-    Note the `!` so as to force the type of `.RPC_URL` from `string | undefined` to `string`.
+    Note the `!`, which forces the type of `.RPC_URL` from `string | undefined` to `string`.

-Whenever another component needs the `rpcUrl`, you can adapt and reproduce these steps as necessary.
+Whenever another component needs the `rpcUrl`, adapt and reproduce these steps as necessary.

 ### Create the `StargateClient`

 Whenever you need a `StargateClient` in a component, you can repeat the following chain of actions for the component in question.
-For instance, prepare the client in the state of `src/components/Menu/MenuContainer.tsx` by:
+For instance, to prepare the client in the state of `src/components/Menu/MenuContainer.tsx`:

-1. Adding the field in the state:
+1. Add the field in the state:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/MenuContainer.tsx#L20]
     interface IMenuContainerState {